Alexander Löhr: Commander-in-Chief South East

 At the end of the war in Europe, Löhr received orders for unconditional surrender, but instead directed his forces to break out towards Austria.
-According to the historian Jozo Tomasevich, Löhr was captured by the 14th Slovene Division in Slovenia on 9 May 1945, and attempted to negotiate passage for his troops to Austria.
+According to the historian Jozo Tomasevich, Löhr was captured by the 14th Slovene Division of Yugoslav Partisans in Slovenia on 9 May 1945, and attempted to negotiate passage for his troops to Austria.
 This was refused and Löhr was prevailed upon to issue orders to cease fighting, which the troops nonetheless disobeyed.
 He escaped, countermanded his order to surrender and continued with the breakout attempt.
 After an intense manhunt, Löhr was recaptured on 13 May.

 Conviction and execution

 Löhr was imprisoned by Yugoslavia from 15 May 1945 to 26 February 1947.
 He was tried and convicted for war crimes committed during the anti-partisan operations of 1943, including the killing of hostages and burning of villages, and disregarding Germany's unconditional surrender.
-On 16 February 1947, the court sentenced the accused based on Article 3, Item 3 of the Act on Crimes Against the Nation and the State, Löhr to death by firing squad, and co-defendants Generalleutnants Josef Kübler and Hans Fortner, Generalmajor Adalbert Lontschar, Oberst Gunther Tribukait and SS-Brigadeführer August Schmidthuber to death by hanging.
+On 16 February 1947, the court sentenced the accused based on Article 3, Item 3 of the Act on Crimes Against the Nation and the State, to death by firing squad, and co-defendants Generalleutnants Josef Kübler, Fritz Neidholdt and Johann Fortner, Generalmajor Adalbert Lontschar, Oberst Günther Tribukait and SS-Brigadeführer August Schmidhuber to death by hanging.

+In 1955, members of Vienna Aero Club installed a memorial plaque dedicated to Löhr was installed in the Vienna Stiftskirche on Mariahilfer Straße, which belongs to the Military Ordinariate.
+The inscription read: "for the unforgotten comrade Colonel General Alexander Löhr".
+The Ordinariate said: "The memorial plaques [...] in no way serve to glorify war crimes."
+After some protests, the plaque was removed in 1986 during the Waldheim affair, but reappeared again some years later.
+It was finally removed in 2015.